 - Contacts for babysitters, grandparents, friends, the pediatrician, nanny, etc.

 - Extracurricular and random appointments, including dentist appointments, school functions, sleepovers, music lessons, soccer games, parent-teacher conferences

-Most co-parenting apps are mobile-based, although some rely on website-based versions.
+Most app for divorced parents to fcommunicate are mobile-based, although some rely on website-based versions.

 Co-parenting app features